Flag Hardy space theory on Heisenberg groups and applications: Singular integrals and the proof of Theorem A

-We have already shown in Section \ref{sec:atomic} that various singular integrals, including the Riesz transforms, map $\atomHardy(\Hn)$ into $L^1(\Hn)$, and in Section \ref{sec:sqfn} that $\dissqfnHardy(\Hn) = \atomHardy(\Hn)$ (once again, all these inclusions are continuous, and corresponding norm inequalities hold).
-Theorem \ref{thm:Riesz-Hardy-implies-sqfn-Hardy} therefore completes our characterisation of the Hardy space by singular integrals, and completes our proof of Theorem \ref{thm:main1}.
+We have already shown in Section \ref{sec:atomic} that various singular integral operators, including the Riesz transformations, map $\atomHardy(\Hn)$ into $\Leb^1(\Hn)$, and in Section \ref{sec:sqfn} that $\dissqfnHardy(\Hn) = \atomHardy(\Hn)$ (and corresponding norm inequalities hold).
+Theorem \ref{thm:Riesz-Hardy-implies-sqfn-Hardy} therefore completes our characterisation of the Hardy space by singular integrals, and completes our proof of Theorem A.

 We are now able to sharpen the results about certain singular integral operators.

 \begin{corollary} The Hilbert transformation $\oper{H}$ and simple singular integral operators, as defined in Section 2.6, are bounded on $\flagHardy(\Hn)$. \end{corollary}